jshiriyev/terrapy/README.md

-# Pluto
+# PlutoPy

-Pluto contains a set of packages used in engineering.
+PlutoPy contains a set of packages used in formation evaluation and modeling.

 Flow \# Fluid FLow Modeling: